scosman/airplay-music-watcher/README.md

 ## Project progress

- - This had been tested on MacOS and Linux.
-Windows builds are included in the releases, but [have not yet been tested](https://github.com/scosman/airplay-music-watcher/issues/1).
+ - **OS Support:** This had been tested on MacOS and Linux.
+Windows builds are included in the releases and may work, but [have not yet been tested](https://github.com/scosman/airplay-music-watcher/issues/1).
- - This has been tested with several Airplay 2 devices, including HomePods and a Belkin Soundform.
+ - **Device Support:** This has been tested with several Airplay 2 devices, including HomePod Mini, AppleTV, a Belkin Soundform and a Vizio TV.
 It [has not been tested with Airplay 1 devices](https://github.com/scosman/airplay-music-watcher/issues/2).

 If you find issues (or can confirm the platforms above work), please file a GitHub issue.